Crafting the Ideal Length for your survey

 1. The Importance Of Survey Length

-As mentioned earlier, the Survey Length is a very important factor to consider while crafting your survey.
+Survey length is a very important factor to consider when crafting your survey.

 Lengthy surveys can tire respondents, leading to speedy or thoughtless answers.
 Every new question you add increases the chance of the respondent abandoning the survey midway.

-Always aim to strike the right balance of length and depth of questions to craft the perfect survey.
+As a rule of thumb, aim to strike the right balance of length and depth of questions to craft the ideal survey.

 2. Optimal Length Of Surveys

 Different surveys serve different purposes.
-Based on the survey purpose, the length of surveys also varies.
+Based on the purpose of the survey, the length of the survey also varies.

 Short polls are ideal for quick feedback.
-Short Polls come in very handy for faster data collection with higher completion rates.
+Short polls are very handy for faster data collection and higher completion rates.
 These short polls often have questions ranging from 1 to 5.

 Customer feedback forms are usually targeted towards customers, focusing on recent interactions.
 This type of survey is usually short to medium-length.
 This means 5 to 10 questions would be ideal for customer feedback data collection.